influxdata/google-deployment-manager-influxdb-enterprise/marketplace/README.md

 ## Create Deployment Package

 Once all deployment manager templates are updated for a release, create a new deployment package by running the `package.sh` script in this directory.
-It will create a file called `influxdb-enterprise-byol.zip`, which will be uploaded in the following section.
+It will create a file called `influxdb-enterprise.zip`, which will be uploaded in the following section.